emaicus/Rangers-and-Ruffians/docs/Tome_of_the_Ancients.md

 __Tier 5:__
 * __Battle Angel:__ _(Cost: 3)_ Summon a holy great weapon of your choice to your hand, and a shield to your other.
 The weapon does 1d20 damage plus 3d10 radiant damage, and the shield allows you to perform the shield bash ability as a bonus action.
 While you are in the battle angel state, you may perform spells at -1 cost, have +3 strength, and have 50 hit points.
 When the 50 hit points drop to zero, you fall out of the battle angel state, and gain your previous hit points.
 * __Cleanse with Fire:__ _(Cost: 5)_ Tongues of white flame spiral around you, enveloping any enemies within a twenty foot radius.
 Evil or undead enemies take 5d20 damage, other enemies take 5d10.
-* __Divine Intervention:__ _(Cost: 0)_ Roll 1d20.
+* __Divine Intervention:__ Roll 1d20.
 On a critical success, call upon your deity and ask of them a favor.
 Can be attempted once per day.
 Success can happen at most once per week.
 * __Hallowed Ground:__ _(Cost: 5)_ Requires holy water, blessed by your deity, charcoal created by a holy flame, and at least 3 diamonds worth 1000 gold each.
 Arrange the diamonds in a ring, spaced no more than 20 feet apart.
 Connect them with a trail of holy water, and etch the sigil of your deity into the rings center.
 After one hour of prayer, it becomes impossible for any entity to be injured within the ring.
 Lasts for one week.
 The diamonds are destroyed at the spell's end.
 * __Holy Avatar:__ _(Cost: 3)_ Summon a radiant projection of yourself within 15 feet of an ally, regardless of where they are in the world.
 The projection has your stats, and you may share its senses.
 The projection may attack, cast spells, and perform any of your abilities, but can not be healed.
 You may not act in any way while controlling the projection, and loose track of your surroundings.